All Episodes

 He just wants his profit.

-And this is why you know capitalism has a job to do in explaining itself.
+And this is why, you know, capitalism has a job to do in explaining itself.

-Limbaugh, if you'd have kept that attitude, why you'd be on our side today.
+Limbaugh, if you'd have kept that attitude, why you'd be on our side today?

-Why shouldn't it cost anything?
+Why should it cost anything?

-A lot of liberals have that attitude.
+A lot of liberals have that added the understanding of basic economics.

-The understanding of basic economics, it's just it's the simplest, most logical thing if you have a foundation to understand it.
+It's just, it's the simplest, most logical thing if you have a foundation to understand it.

 So, yeah, you are overreaching.